-- 1st quarter (April to June) financial statements (due July 30) - O&M deficit recovery plan if required (due September 30) - previous year financial audit report - 2nd quarter (July to September) financial statements (due October 30) - community inventory updates (due November 1) - For incorporated communities, release of funding will be made in two payments (April 1 and January 1) as per above conditions. - If the conditions and requirements of this policy are not met, funding adjustments may be made by the department or release of funds may be withheld (see Policy F12 Community Reporting Requirements).
+- 1st quarter (April to June) financial statements due July 30 - O&M deficit recovery plan if required due September 30 - previous year financial audit report - 2nd quarter (July to September) financial statements due October 30 - community inventory updates due November 1 - For incorporated communities, release of funding will be made in two payments (April 1 and January 1) as per all the above conditions (including July 1 conditions). - If the conditions and requirements of this policy are not met, funding adjustments may be made by the department or release of funds may be withheld (see Policy F12 Community Reporting Requirements).